Show all answers | Hide all answers

 Starting a Custody Case

-Jurisdiction in a custody case is based on where the child and the custodial parent reside.
-Except in usual circumstances, the child must have lived in Lehigh County for six months immediately prior to filing.
-If the child is less than six months old, Lehigh County will probably have jurisdiction, if the baby has lived here most of its life.
+Jurisdiction in a custody case is based on where the child resides.
+Except in unusual circumstances, the child must have lived in Lehigh County for six months immediately prior to filing.
+If the child is less than six months old and has lived here most of his/her life, Lehigh County will probably have jurisdiction.

-A person entitled to start a legal action must have “standing”.
+A person entitled to start a legal action must have “standing.”
 The Custody Act permits a mother or father to file against the other parent.
 Grandparents can file for custody when the parents of the child are separated or when parents who live together are neglecting the child.
-If a non-parent has been caring for a child for a period of time, he/she can file under the theory in loco parentis.
-Others, adult siblings, aunts, uncles, cousins, neighbors, do not have standing under the current law.

 No. The child must be born.